harshilvagadiya/HarshilVagadiya/README.md

 ### Web developer | Python developer | ODOO developer

 ### :woman_technologist: About Me :
 I love coding in Python 🐍.
-I work at Rupiya as a Python Developer..
+I work at Rupiya.app as a Python Developer..

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />
+- 🔭 I’m working as a Computer Engineer and contributing to frontend and backend for building web applications in Python and ODOO.

 - 🙋‍♂️ All about me is at **[My Website](https://soumya-jit.tech/)**